davinderrai/webpack-configs/03-resolve/01-root/README.md

-#resolve.root
+#resolve.modules

-[`resolve.root`](http://webpack.github.io/docs/configuration.html#resolve-root) allows you to provide the root directory (or an array of root directories) to search for your modules.
-Doing this allows you to write `require`/`import` paths without path relative information (no more `../`s, just include the path starting in the `root` directory).
+[`resolve.modules`](https://webpack.js.org/configuration/resolve/#resolve-modules) allows you to specify an array of directories to search for your modules.
+Doing this allows you to write `require`/`import` paths without path relative information (no more `../`s, just include the path starting in the `modules` directory).
+The default directory for this option is `node_modules`.
+If you add your own directories, you should make sure to still include `node_modules` in the `modules` array.

 ```javascript
 module.exports = {